hyphenation/basic-finnish/README.md

 sometimes unexpected.

 This project develops a new optional hyphenation variant for Finnish.
-The new variant follows only the basic Finnish hyphenation rules and doesn't try to handle compounds words.
-The use of this variant requires a bit more manual hyphenation hints with compound words ("video\-projektori").
-The positive side is that the output is expected because it just follows the basic rules.
-A text author knows in advance when manual help is needed.
-This basic hyphenation variant also gives more possible hyphenation points.
-Not all of them are ideal in typography ("kofe-iini") but are perhaps acceptable in some cases.
+The new variant follows only the basic Finnish hyphenation rules, so it produces all possible hyphenation points.
+This variant doesn't have special rules for handling some compounds words and hyphenation is allowed between two vowels ("kofe-iini") which is not ideal in typography.

-Currently this new variant is a work in progress.
-It's not integrated to (La)TeX packages or distributions.
+The use of this variant requires a bit more manual hyphenation hints with compound words ("video\-projektori") and some other cases.
+The positive side is that the output is expected because it just follows well-known basic rules.
+A document author knows in advance when manual help is needed.

 ## Installation